Logo Voyage

 • Angling: River Blackwater has salmon fishing 1 Feb - 30 Sep.
 There's also trout and various coarse freshwater fish.
 Ask at the Heritage Centre or your accommodation about permits and tackle.

 • Apply pressure while keeping temperature constant.
 Robert Boyle (1627-1691), born in Lismore Castle, made a huge contribution to the natural sciences, though he was just one of several behind what we now call Boyle's Law.
 Double the pressure on a fixed mass of gas, and you compress it into half its original volume; it re-expands as the pressure is released.
 Triple the pressure, you get a third of the volume, simple.
-That's at constant temperature, but under high pressure the gas becomes hot. what's going on?
+That's at constant temperature, but under high pressure the gas becomes hot, what's going on?
 Boyle thought of matter as little particles covered in coiled springs; it took another 200 years for Boltzmann to understand both pressure and temperature as the kinetic energy of the gas molecules.
 And however much pressure Boyle's tutor applied, he couldn't get his head around Irish, though he quickly grasped French and Latin.
-And Ireland he found to be "a barbarous country where chemical spirits were so misunderstood and chemical instruments so unprocurable that it was hard to have any Hermetic thoughts in it."
+Ireland he found to be "a barbarous country where chemical spirits were so misunderstood and chemical instruments so unprocurable that it was hard to have any Hermetic thoughts in it."
 He left to conduct his best work in Oxford then London.

 Buy

-• Lismore Farmers and Craft Market[dead link] is on the avenue leading to the castle and gardens.
-It's held Apr-Oct on Sunday.
+• Farmers and Craft Market is on the avenue leading to the castle.
+It's held Apr-Oct on Sunday 10AM-4PM.

-• Centra store on Main St is open Su-Th 7:30AM-9PM, F Sa 7:30AM-10PM.
+• Centra store on Main St is open daily 7AM-10PM.

 Eat

-• Foleys on the Mall is a restaurant and bar on East Main St, +353 58 72511.
-It's open Th-Tu 12:30-8:30PM.
+• Foleys on the Mall is a restaurant and bar on East Main St, open W-Su 12:30-11:30PM.

 • Barron's Bakery in Cappoquin is one of the few that still produces the "Waterford blaa" by the traditional method.
-It's a floury bread bun unique to this region - see County Waterford#Eat.
+It's a floury bread bun unique to this region, see County Waterford#Eat.

 Drink